spmallick/learnopencv/QRCode-OpenCV/README.md

 # OpenCV QR Code Scanner

 This directory contains code for using OpenCV QR code.
-This code requires **OpenCV 4.0** or later.
+This code requires **OpenCV 3.4.4 or above** or later.

 # For C++